Last Updated: March 1, 2017

-If you have a high school diploma or equivalent, access to a computer that can connect to the Internet and basic word-processing and Web-search skills, you’re eligible to apply for the online paralegal certificate program at the University of California at Berkeley.
-Designed by paralegals and taught by practicing attorneys approved by the University of California, Berkeley, the Certificate Program in Paralegal Studies offers the skills and knowledge you need to become a practicing paralegal.
+If you have a high school diploma or equivalent, access to a computer that can connect to the Internet and basic word-processing and Web-search skills, you’re eligible to apply for the online paralegal certificate program at the University of California Berkeley Extension.
+Designed by paralegals and taught by practicing attorneys approved by the University, the Certificate Program in Paralegal Studies offers the skills and knowledge you need to become a practicing paralegal.
 In six months, you can complete the curriculum and take the next step in your career.
 This program offers two convenient learning formats that enable you to continue working while you complete the certificate.
 One allows you to proceed at your own pace with an online curriculum that you can enroll in and begin anytime.
-Or, if you are in the Berkeley area, you can choose a hybrid learning format that combines classroom and online study.
+Or, if you are in the Bay Area, you can choose a hybrid learning format that combines classroom and online study.

 University of California at Los Angeles

 College Choice Score: 81.5